 ‘Bard’ Trocar model

-EMR Removal of a Non Deflating Catheter
+Removal of a Non Deflating Catheter

 Encountering difficulty when removing a catheter is a common problem.
 Several solutions have been described to deflate the balloon.
 Cutting the catheter itself only works when the valve flap that retains fluid is in the external segment.
 Overinflation may require up to 200 mls of fluid and always leaves retained balloon pieces that unless removed endoscopically, will act as a nidus for infection or stone formation(10).